Appearance

 The plan you pick in the console maps to a RemoteGPU SKU.

-If you work with kubectl, add the SKU label to the deployment pod template:
+With kubectl, add the runtime SKU label to the deployment pod template:

 yaml